germeval2021toxic/SharedTask/index.md

 ## How to Participate

 Teams can participate either in all three subtasks or just one ore two of the following subtasks.
+Please register via google forms with your name and your institution or company.
+After your registration, you will recieve the password to the training data set via mail.

 ## Data Set and Resources

+We provide an annotated dataset of Facebook usercomments that have been labeled by four trainedannotators.
+The dataset is drawn from the Facebook page of a German news broadcast, including user discussions from February till July 2019.
+The dataset will be shared with registered participants and will be made accessible for academic research purposes  after  the  shared  task has ended.
+The  dataset is provided in anonymized form.
+User information and comment ID’s will not be shared.
+For allcomments, we provide information on the shared context by adding the teaser text of the Facebook article posting.
+If a comment is a reply comment(sublevel-comment), the initial comment’s text is also provided (toplevel-comment).

 ## Evaluation